AngelValentino/AngelValentino/README.md

 # Hi there 👋
-🌐 Web Developer<br>🚀 Development of Responsive and Accessible User Interfaces <br>🧵 Sewing Fuels My Creativity and Attention to Detail<br>📚 Currently Learning Back-End Development
+🌐 Web Developer<br>🚀 Development of Responsive and Accessible User Interfaces <br>🧵 Sewing Fuels My Creativity and Attention to Detail<br>📚 Currently Learning Back-End Development with PHP and SQL

 <br>